Here you can find all the forms that are related to registered student organizations (RSOs) at Marymount Manhattan College:

-The MMC User Guidelines has been added to the RSO Handbook.
+The MMC Engage User Guidelines have been added to the RSO Handbook.
 Please see page 4 for the guidelines.

 Starting a new organization at MMC is a relatively easy process.
 If you have any questions, please reach out to Ben Giuliana at firstname.lastname@example.org.
 A detailed look at the founding process can be found here.